Emil Ganz: Career

+Personal life

 Ganz's wife, Bertha, died on March 20, 1905.
 Ganz married Elsie Bryson on September 12, 1907.
 He stepped down as president of the National Bank of Arizona in January 1920 and became Chairman of the bank's board.
-Ganz died in a San Diego, California hospital on August 6, 1922.
+Ganz died in a San Diego, California, hospital on August 6, 1922.

 In 2001, Mark Pry wrote a biography of Ganz, Immigrant Banker: The Life of Emil Ganz.
 The book was commissioned by granddaughter Joan Ganz Cooney, a television producer who co-created the PBS children's series Sesame Street.